defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 When a model update is published by the observed object the view body is recalculated.
 An internal method takes care of creating a new data snapshot in some format understood by the `CollectionView`, yet to be determined.
 The SwiftUI layout engine then either creates or updates the underlying `UICollectionView` using this new view snapshot.

 What kind of data format should we use, then?
-Using `UICollectionViewDiffableDataSource` internally seems appropriate for the reasons mentioned above.
-This type is generic and parametrized with two types, `SectionIdentifierType` and `ItemIdentifierType`, both required to be `Hashable`.
-Our `CollectionView` type therefore needs to be generic as well.
+Using `UICollectionViewDiffableDataSource` internally is appropriate for the reasons outlined above.
+Since this type is generic and parametrized with two types, `SectionIdentifierType` and `ItemIdentifierType` (both required to be `Hashable`), our `CollectionView` type needs to be generic as well.

-For compatibility with compositional layouts, displaying rows of items, it is natural to model the data displayed by a `CollectionView` as an array of rows, each row being described by the section it corresponds to and the items it contains:
+For compatibility with compositional layouts which display rows of items, it is natural to model the data displayed by a `CollectionView` as an array of rows, each row being described by the section it corresponds to and the items it contains:

 {% highlight swift %}
 struct CollectionRow<Section: Hashable, Item: Hashable>: Hashable {